llambda/koa-adapter-bluebird/README.md

 Never have to worry about Koa's middleware compatibility.

-Koa-adapter enables you to use 1.0 middlewares in [Koa] 2.0+.
+koa-adapter-bluebird enables you to use 1.0 middlewares in [Koa] 2.0+.

 # Installation

 ```
-$ npm install koa-adapter
+$ npm install koa-adapter-bluebird
 ```

 # Example